 I used to get asked for cocaine.
 Back in the day, that is.
 I looked the part for someone who might have a little bit of Charlie.
 Me, on a stage in a nightclub, intoxicated by House music and with an itchy nose from a beer allergy.
 Music does that to you.
 Still does for me.
 Classic dance anthems more than anything, though these days no one asks for a score.
-They tend to ask for photos instead, which is fine by me.
 And so here we go with my live music pictures.

 Black and white live music pictures